MediumRare-notnerb/Formbot3d/README.md

 For a amazing guide on configuring CAN for the "pro" kits check out [this](https://github.com/Esoterical/voron_canbus) great guide by esoterical.

-You can tag me (notnerb.) for general questions in the public channels of their server, but I want to stress the fact that I am in no way getting paid by formbot to compile this resource nor am I the person to ask when it comes to any detail related to your order.
+You can tag me on discord (notnerb.) for general questions in the public channels of their server, but I want to stress the fact that I am in no way getting paid by formbot to compile this resource nor am I the person to ask when it comes to any detail related to your order.

 You can reach out to thier support for those questions: